Clicky

 A woman focused on her laptop, typing away

-This includes national parks and forests, wildlife refuges, and as state employees within various departments of natural resources.
+This includes national parks and forests, wildlife refuges, and state employees within various departments of natural resources.

 The work environment can vary greatly depending on the specific job duties, and it may include rugged terrain or urban areas.